leftdevel/leftdevel.github.io/_drafts/reactjs-controlled-forms.md

 {% endhighlight %}
 </div>

-According to the [official documentation][controlled-and-uncontrolled-components], an input will be controlled whenever we declare the `value` attribute (as opposit of the uncontrolled component, which makes use of `defaultValue`).
+An input will be controlled whenever we declare the `value` attribute (as opposite to uncontrolled component, which makes use of `defaultValue`).
 This let ReactJS take total control over the input.

 The input value won't be updated if the component state is not updated.
 Try to comment out the `_onChange` method and you will notice that you won't be able to write in it, even though the `event` is still being fired.